ASG01(Ambient Sound Generator 01) - link

 3. Bloom (BM01): The Gestural Expressionist

 Bloom is an instrument of pure gesture.
-Inspired by the concept of "blooming" sound, it features a dual-panel interface.
 The right panel is a touch-responsive field where each interaction spawns a sustained tone.
 Dragging your finger controls stereo pan and filter cutoff in real-time.

 The left panel visualizes these voices through Chladni patterns—mathematically accurate representations of standing waves in a vibrating plate.
 As you add voices, their patterns superimpose, creating a living, shifting tapestry of geometry and sound.